marv7000/FastValveMaterial/config.md

 # Force image compression (Defaults to DXT5)
 True
 # Force empty green channel on exponent map (For example when using mesh-stacking, False/True)
 False
+# Metalness factor (0-255) - Makes material less or more metallic (Useful if your material looks too shiny)
+255
+# Use material proxies (Only works in Garry's Mod and requires https://steamcommunity.com/sharedfiles/filedetails/?id=2459720887) (False/True)
+False
+# Only convert Metallic-Roughness to Specular-Glossiness (False/True)
+False